 Investors are understandably concerned with a "fiscal cliff" and what the resultant tax increases may mean for their portfolio values and dividend income.
 Our analysis suggests that, across history, tax rates and changes to those rates generally have not meaningfully impacted equity returns.
-Surprisingly, dividend-paying stocks performed best when taxes were highest.
+Surprisingly, dividend-paying stocks performed well when taxes were highest.

 This paper discusses how the O’Shaughnessy All Cap Core strategy combines the themes revealed in What Works on Wall Street, with eight decades of empirical evidence, to design a diversified core U.S. equity strategy that puts the historical odds in the investor’s favor.
 We conclude with a study of our strategy model from 1964-2011 to draw inference on how the strategy could perform in various scenarios including recessions and volatile market environments.

 Investor appetite for high-yielding companies continues to grow.
 However, there are those who believe high dividend payments are a poor indicator of a company’s future growth prospects and prefer to select stocks using “dividend growth” instead.
 Our research suggests that investors should focus on dividend yield rather than dividend growth rates.

 In this paper OSAM reviews the prospects for the major asset classes comprising investor portfolios: stocks and bonds.
 We then look at one of the most tried-and-true investment strategies of all time: dividends.
 But with a caveat — global dividends.
 We conclude with a study from 1977 to 2010 demonstrating why income investors should include equity dividends in their portfolio.